 After this cutscene, in which Aqua interacted with Donald and Goofy in no fashion and they only had a single line of dialogue each (both shouting Mickey’s name to his comatose body), Aqua somehow gets their D-Links!
 She also gets Xehanort Report 4, which is probably one of the most interesting ones in the set.
 This report opens by saying that the person who completes Kingdom Hearts will not only recreate the world, but will become “greater than human.”
 He goes from there to describe the details of the Keyblade War, saying that it was fought by “defenders of the light, servants of darkness, those who sought to reconcile the two, and those motivated by nothing more than lust for power,” leading to the destruction of all parties, Xehanort’s insinuation here being that all are equally destructive.
 The world was then reconstructed with the barrier walls specifically to prevent the war from happening again, but Xehanort curiously says that no one opened the door to Kingdom Hearts, so how did the world reform in such a specific, goal-serving manner?
 We might never get an answer to that.

 Okay so full disclosure: I’m actually going to hold off covering most of the game’s late-game content, as well as the details about unlocking secret content, until after we’ve cleared Aqua’s storyline.
-I don’t recommend that for any players and I’ll go into details as to why once we get there, but for organization’s sake, that strikes me as a good idea.
-Thanks to that, and due to all the repeat content in Aqua’s finale, we’ll be able to get here embarrassingly fast for a “final” level!
+I don’t recommend actually doing this in play, and I’ll go into details as to why once we get there, but for the Retrospective’s sake, this strikes me as a good idea.
+Thanks to that, and due to all the repeat content in Aqua’s finale, we’ll be able to get here embarrassingly fast for a “final” section of content!

 Aqua gets the same opening sequence at the Keyblade Graveyard as the other characters, while her prayer is “The three of us will always be one.”
 She then goes off to experience all the notes we’ve seen in the past: tornadoes, accusing Terra of how he’s going to be evil again even though she keeps changing her mind on that issue time and time again, and Ven’s asking her and Terra to “put an end to [him]” if he’s absorbed by Vanitas.
 “Birth by sleep” plays, and we find Aqua on the lower levels of the Graveyard, guarding poor, frozen Ventus.

-We’ve also seen the immediate next scene as well, and even how it ends though I can’t skip ahead that far.
+We’ve also seen the immediate next scene as well, and even how it ends, though I can’t skip ahead that far thanks to ~new gameplay~ and other such nonsense.
 Braig arrives on the scene and fights Aqua, distracting her from helping Ven or Terra long enough that Vanitas is able to take her out from above.
 By the way, now that we’ve seen Braig in Terra’s storyline, it’s clear that he’s visibly changed: not only does he have his eyepatch and scar, but he’s glowering with dark power and I’ve already mentioned the yellow eyes when we saw this scene with Ven.
 It may be that Master Xehanort’s promise to him all along was to give him access to the powers of darkness.

 Wait, hold on, pardon me, just a second.
 Would someone please get Hal Hickel on the phone? …I don’t care if he’s busy! …Just ask him that if he can’t pull off killing a teenaged boy with a several-million dollar CGI monster, what the hell good is he?

-Ventus-Vanitas is fought to perhaps the most sedate and morose of all of Kingdom Hearts’ final boss themes to date, even considering we just rolled off of “Another Side.”
+Ventus-Vanitas is fought to perhaps the most sedate and morose of all of Kingdom Hearts’ final boss themes so far, series wide, even considering we just rolled off of “Another Side.”
 This is “The Key,” and it sounds almost more like a dark cutscene theme than a boss battle, setting the mood for what’s about to happen, in my mind.
-Mickey’s here to help you for this final boss battle, sharing the functionality he demonstrated in Ven’s first encounter with Vanitas in the Badlands, and unfortunately including the inability to use D-Links, which is a mechanical pain in the butt, but hold that thought all the same.
+Mickey’s here to help you for this final boss battle, sharing the functionality he demonstrated in Ven’s first encounter with Vanitas in the Badlands.
+Unfortunately, this includes the inability to use D-Links, which is a mechanical pain in the butt, but hold that thought all the same.
 Fundamentally, a lot of the lessons you’ve learned against other fights with Vanitas the Unkillable will serve you well here, though he doesn’t share the full library of attacks and defences.
 He also doesn’t make much of an effort to copy Ven’s attacks like you’d expect after the fight against Terra-Xehanort, which I suspect may be an effort to show the power of the X-Blade?
 Hard to say.

 After Vanitas’ HP is depleted, he launches one of Ventus’ air attacks to knock both opponents off the platform.
 With Vanitas standing over her, Aqua cradles her Wayfinder and prays: “Terra, Ven, lend me strength.”
 And as she does so, the Wayfinder flashes and her Keyblade begins to glow with light.
 Surprised but invigorated by this, Aqua gets up and charges Vanitas, who catches her strike with the X-Blade.
 Aqua then forces her strength, and the X-Blade suddenly cracks.
 Vanitas is thrown to the ground and falls unconscious, and moments later, the darkness fades and he reverts to Ven.